Home News India Top 5 Longest Rivers In India

 1. GANGA- 2,525 km

-At the point when it’s about longest streams in India, one of the holiest waterways according to Hindu convictions, Ganga remains over the rundown.
-Ganga isn’t just the longest stream in India, yet also has supported an exceptionally fruitful bowl with more than million individuals living by the waterway.
-Because of the nearness of a huge populace close Ganga, contamination has expanded complex when contrasted with a most recent couple of decades.
-To clean and revive Ganga, Government of India has made strategies and activity designs that are fundamental to be completed to ensure the waterway.
+Because of the nearness of a huge populace close to Ganga, contamination has expanded complex when contrasted with the most recent couple of decades.
+To clean and revive the Ganga, the Government of India has made strategies and activity designs that are fundamental to be completed to ensure the waterway.

 2. GODAVARI- 1,465kms

-With a length of 1,465 kilometers, Godavari positions second in the rundown of best ten longest streams in India.
-The Godavari starts from Western Ghats close Nasik in Maharashtra and joins the Bay of Bengal.
-The Godavari goes through Maharashtra, Telangana and Andhra Pradesh and in Rajahmundry area of Andhra Pradesh, the waterway parts into two distributaries, which are Vriddha Gautami and Vasishta Godavari.
-These two distributaries additionally split into four distributaries, which fall into the Bay of Bengal and frame a ripe delta.
+The Godavari goes through Maharashtra, Telangana and Andhra Pradesh and in the Rajahmundry area of Andhra Pradesh, the waterway parts into two distributaries: Vriddha Gautami and Vasishta Godavari.
+These two distributaries also split into four, which fall into the Bay of Bengal and frame a ripe delta.

 3. KRISHNA- 1,400kms